Pork belly and bacon are delicious cuts of pork and make a great addition to any meal.

 This guide explains the difference between the two meat options and how to use them.

 There are five key differences between bacon and pork belly, influencing how you cook and serve these meats.

-The most significant difference is that bacon is cured and smoked, while pork belly is not.
+The most significant difference is that bacon, whether cottage bacon or slab bacon, is cured meat and smoked, while pork belly is not.

 |Cut||Belly, sides, back, shoulder, loin||Belly|

 |Uses||Breakfast, sandwiches, burgers, salads, pasta, pizza||Main roast/BBQ meat dish, stews, soups, ramen noodles, pulled pork|